 V. Access Policy

 The NRAO encourages the use of its archives by NRAO, NSF, and AUI staff, and by other qualified students and researchers, for serious projects which can be undertaken with existing and unrestricted materials in the archives.
 Users of the archives are expected to be familiar with the topic being researched so that the time spent working in the archives is efficiently used and the materials sought are focused in scope rather than broad and general.
-The archives are open by appointment only, and the prospective user must apply in writing, stating the purpose of the research project and the specific materials sought.
+The archives are open regularly Monday-Friday (excluding federal and NRAO holidays) from 7:30 am to 3:30 pm, and by appointment.
+Prospective user should apply in writing, stating the purpose of the research project and the specific materials sought.

 Users must register on arrival, and must fill out and sign a form outlining the purpose of the research, intent to publish, agreement to copyright rules, agreement to citation rules, and agreement to other applicable rules and regulations of the archives.